r2fo/r4fo.com-v1/content/posts/piped back.md

 Due to exams I didn't have time to really go into depth to fix it.
 <br>

-~~Today I finally found a little bit of time to deploy a new VPS in New York 🇺🇸 (because I had some free credit there) and I migrated Piped to there.~~ <br>
+Today I finally found a little bit of time to deploy a new VPS in New York 🇺🇸 (because I had some free credit there) and I migrated Piped to there. <br>
-~~Unfortunately there is some latency, but at least it works now.~~ I have also created a [Mastodan account](https://mastodon.social/@r4fo) where I post these kind of short status updates
+Unfortunately there is some latency, but at least it works now.
+I have also created a [Mastodon account](https://mastodon.social/@r4fo) where I post these kind of short status updates

 I apologize for the downtime

-### Edit: As of June 16th 2024 the Piped instance has been fixed and is working fine

-### Edit [June 23th 2024]: Please read my notice on Piped's hidden service [here](https://status.r4fo.com)
+### 30 June 2024

+I am now routing all Piped traffic through a VPN, everything is working again but I need to rotate VPN servers every day to avoid disruption.
+The New York VPS is no longer in service, Piped is running from Germany 🇩🇪 again

+### 8 September 2024

+It seems like most VPN servers have been IP banned by YouTube.
+Many Piped instances do not work anymore, including mine
+Unfortunately there is nothing I can do at this moment and I’m currently waiting to see how the situation develops